The Perennial Income Model™ for Retirement: Welcome to the Webinar (0:00)

 Many of you’ve been hit up about buying annuities.
 We find annuities are a very expensive substitute for having a plan.
 They never keep up with inflation, they lock your money up for years, and they pay some of the highest commissions in the investment world.

 The second thing that we find is a rule of thumb guidelines that are out there.
 Rule of thumb guidelines lacks specifics and may not address your individual income needs.

-Now, there are unfortunately a lot of rule-of-thumb ideas that have been passed around for generations.
-And anyway, they’re still with us today.
+There are unfortunately a lot of rule-of-thumb ideas that have been passed around for generations and are still with us today.
 Let me show a couple of them out there because I’m sure many of you have been exposed to this.

-Okay, so as far as when you should pull money out of stocks, when you should pull money out of bonds, how you should create your income.
-None of that’s available in this, the rule of thumb 60/40.
+As far as when you should pull money out of stocks, when you should pull money out of bonds, how you should create your income.
+None of that’s available with the rule of thumb 60/40.

 Again, there’s no specifics, and it’s always looking in the past.
 If you would have done this, this is what it would have generated.

 You know, you wouldn’t drive your car around town by looking exclusively through the rearview mirror.
 Why would you want to manage your investments that same way?